cosmo-sapien/bordoley.github.io/Resume.md

 * Innovated necessary system design for organizing data and experience.
 * Designed authentic jewelry pieces for different cities, applying an extensive knowledge of culture and esthetics from 20+ countries visited as well as the data gathered from test users.

-*May, 2010 - Sept, 2010* : **Karim Rashid Inc., Industrial Design Intern** (Alessi, Tonelli, Bobble, USAcrylic, Nooka, Larms, Vitamin Water, Berlin Nhow Music Hotel, MOD Design Museum Retrospective)
+*May, 2010 - Sept, 2010* : **Karim Rashid Inc., Industrial Design Intern** (Alessi, Tonelli, Bobble, USAcrylic, Larms, Berlin Nhow Music Hotel, MOD Design Museum Retrospective...)

 * Mastered Solidworks surface modeling abilities as well as rendering programs such as Keyshot.
 * Discovered all aspects of real life implementation of design education.
 * Conceptualized, sketched, modelled, rendered and delivered a multitude of projects through the course of internship.
-* Aided interior design work for Berlin Nhow Hotel.
+* Aided interior design work for Berlin Nhow Hotel and some other hospitality design work.
 * Curated Karim Rashid retrospective for the MOD Design Museum in Russia.

 ## Education